-How does Dr. Kiritsis treat the condition?
+How does Dr. Kiritsis treats the condition?

 Many cases of JOCD can be completely healed with careful treatment.
 OCD will probably never completely heal, but it can be treated.
 There are two methods of treating JOCD: nonsurgical treatment to help the lesions heal, and surgery.
 Surgery is usually the only effective treatment for OCD.